wwwouaiebe/leaflet.TravelNotes/TravelNotesGuides/en/UserGuideEN.md

 [the Travel & Notes help page on Github](https://github.com/wwwouaiebe/leaflet.TravelNotes/tree/gh-pages/TravelNotesGuides)
 - the @ button redirects to a contact page.
-By default it is [the Travel & Notes issues page on Github](https://github.com/wwwouaiebe/leaflet.TravelNotes/issues). the url can be modified via the TravelNotes Config.json file (travelNotesToolbarUI.contactMail)
+By default it is [the Travel & Notes issues page on Github](https://github.com/wwwouaiebe/leaflet.TravelNotes/issues). the url can be modified via the TravelNotes Config.json file (travelNotesToolbarUI.contactMail.url)
 - the button 🔑 displays the dialog box of the access keys
 - the button 🌐 enables or disables localization.
 - the button 📌 permanently displays the interface.